dahomey-technologies/RedisCBOR/docs/commands/cbor.arrindex.md

 CBOR.ARRINDEX key path value [start [stop]]
 ```

-Search for the first occurrence of a CBOR `value` in an array, at `key`.
+Search for the first occurrence of a CBOR `value` in an array,  in `key`.

 ## Required arguments